FRENSIE/FRENSIE/README.md

 7. run `../src/configure --prefix=/path/to/install/swig`
 8. launch the build of SWIG with `make -j n`, where n is the number of threads desired
 9. install SWIG with `make install`
-10. add the following line to the .bashrc file: `export PATH=/path/to/install/swig/bin:$PATH`
+10. set the environment variable for the `/path/to/install/package` by adding this line to the .bashrc file: `export PATH=/path/to/install/swig/bin:$PATH`
-11. run `exec bash`
+11. make sure this variable is set by running `exec bash`

 ### Building Boost
 **Basic:**